Food to Help Reduce Ringing in Your Ears

-- If ringing in your ears has become a daily enemy, don’t hesitate.
-Eat some fresh pineapple every day.
+- If ringing in your ears has become a daily enemy, then try eating some fresh pineapple every day.

 Garlic and onions

-- Both onions and garlic help reduce the presence of infection.
-It’s a good idea to add them raw to your salads and other dishes, in small quantities.
+- Both onions and garlic help to reduce infections.
+It’s a good idea to add them raw to your salads and other dishes, but in small quantities.

 - Furthermore, their antibacterial and antifungal properties can also help strengthen your immune system.

-If you maintain a diet that’s low in sodium, it will reduce your blood pressure and with it, the intensity of that ringing in your ears will go down.
+If you maintain a diet that’s low in sodium, this will reduce your blood pressure and, with it, the intensity of that ringing in your ears will go down.

-- If fresh cranberries are available where you live, your health will definitely notice.
-This small and delicious superfood is rich in antioxidants, has no sodium, and is high in potassium, calcium, and magnesium.
+- If fresh cranberries are available where you live, your health will thank you for them.
+This small, delicious superfood is rich in antioxidants, has no sodium, and is high in potassium, calcium, and magnesium.

 - All of these nutrients help reduce inflammation, alleviate pain, and care for your heart.